johnmichael246/simon/README.md

 To launch the game, click
 [Here] (https://johnmichael246.github.io/simon/) to open the page with the Simon loaded and ready to go!

 **4.Next Steps**
 There are to additional features that I would like to implement in the future.
 The first is fixing the problem with the sound not playing when Simon selects the same div target a second time.

-The second is to set a timer for the player turn function; while it is the players turn, there should be a timer that if the player does not select a cell before the time is up, the gameover is triggered. the timer will reset fter every click, and after every turn the time available to move will decrease as well.
+The second is to set a decrementing timer for the player turn function; while it is the players turn, there should be a timer that if the player does not select a cell before the time is up, the gameover is triggered. the timer will reset fter every click, and after every turn the time available to move will decrease as well.